 For a calm, blue-forward setup, three handmade round-ball styles stand out — each hitting a different point on the spectrum:

-- Traditional Blue Star round lamp — the classic.
-A glowing globe in cool mid-blue with a star motif picked out in clear glass.
+- Blue Pearl Fantasy: Mosaic Night Lamp — the classic.
+A glowing blue mosaic globe with a pearl-pattern design in cool blue hues.
 This is the everyday bedside choice: bright enough to read by, calm enough to fall asleep next to.
 It's also the most popular blue lamp in the collection, which says something.

 - Blue Lavender round lamp — blue crossed with soft violet, creating a color that's hard to pin down — somewhere between a late sunset and early moonrise.
 Best on a reading-corner table or a low shelf where the twilight glow can pool against a wall.